Cottonseed oil cake futures rise on upbeat demand

 Magazine Archives

-New Delhi, Dec 17 (PTI) Cottonseed oil cake prices rose by Rs 13.5 to Rs 1,909 per quintal in the futures trade Monday after tracking a positive trend at the physical markets due to good demand.
-At the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in January next year came down by Rs 13.5, or 0.71 per cent, to Rs 1,909 per quintal, with an open interest of 3,760 lots.
-The rates for the most-traded February, too, were up by Rs 12, or 0.63 per cent, to Rs 1,929 per quintal.
+New Delhi, Dec 10 (PTI) Cottonseed oil cake prices rose by Rs 37 to Rs 1,930 per quintal in futures trade Monday after tracking a positive trend at the physical markets.
+At the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in January next year was up by Rs 37, or 1.95 per cent, to Rs 1,930 per quintal, with an open interest of 41,210 lots.
+The rates for the most-traded February increased by Rs 39, or 2.04 per cent, to Rs 1,952 per quintal.
 PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today